edenreich/engineering-blog/posts/build-your-own-kubernetes-cluster-with-k3s.md

 Metrics-server is running at https://k3s-master:6443/api/v1/namespaces/kube-system/services/https:metrics-server:/proxy
 ```

-We installed our control plane sucessfully if you see this output, we now need to install the **agents / worker nodes**.
+We installed our control plane successfully if you see this output, we now need to install the **agents / worker nodes**.
 First let's verify that we have no worker nodes in our cluster:

 ```sh
 kubectl get nodes